l337ch/terraform-gke/README.md

 ```bash
 terraform apply -var-file=[location of variables file created above] -input=false -refresh=false ./
 ```

+Run `kubectl cluster-info` to view available services running on your cluster

 ###Tear it down
 To destroy the Google Container cluster that was just created.